avaneev/biteopt/README.md

 greatly reduce convergence.
 If the target local or global minimum stands very close to the parameter value boundaries this strategy may fail to converge.

-The FanSize parameter can be adjusted to increase quality of solutions, especially in high-dimensional problems.
-FanSize controls robustness of the strategy at the cost of convergence time.
-However, setting FanSize too high may increase rejection rate (equivalent to problem's overspecification).

-The optimizePlateau() function can be used to optimize functions that have a complex landscape.
-This function works within the bounds of allocated iteration limit, and performs re-initializations when the optimization process reaches the plateau.

 Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of